Todo¶

 In the documentation, it specifies the requirements for a magic.

-And I quote the custommagics
+And I quote the custommagics document.:

 There are two main ways to define your own magic functions: from standalone functions and by inheriting from a base class provided by IPython,